 Examples of Nonexempt Assets

-In reality, though, not all nonexempt assets are useful to the trustee.
-Some of those assets are just too difficult to sell, or they cost too much to maintain until they sell, or just aren't worth enough.
+The reason trustees won't want certain items is because not all nonexempt assets are useful to a trustee.
+Some are difficult to sell, cost too much to maintain until they sell, or just aren't worth enough.
+There are several examples:

-Perhaps the asset is too personal to the debtor.
-Consider Joe.
-Joe makes all his money from freelance writing and he gets most of his business through his website at www.joethefreelancewriter.com.
-(Yes, the website is an asset of the business and should be listed as an item of Joe's property).
-The website is positioned high in search engine results and gets Joe lots of business.
-It has a lot of value to Joe.
-Would it have much value to a trustee trying to sell it, especially if you consider that the business itself requires Joe's services to make things happen?
+- Difficult to sell: Some assets are too personal to the debtor.
+For example, if you make money from freelance writing get most of your business through a personal website.
+Even if the website is positioned high in search engine results and generates lots of business, would it have much value to a trustee trying to sell it, especially if you consider that the business itself requires your services to make things happen?